brandonlea/main/README.md

 ### 🧐 More About Me:

-- I love to stream.
 - I really enjoy programming.
+- I love watching football.
+- I love trying to new challenges.
 - I love what I do.
 <br>